-Hello everyone.
 Below is some show notes from the From Tailors With Love podcast.
 Episode 51, Enjoying Death.
-Matt Spaiser and I talk about the funeral attire of James Bond.
+Matt Spaiser and I talk about the Funeral Dress Code for James Bond.

-Bond has been to 4 funerals thus far.
-Excuse the slapdash nature of these show notes.
+James Bond has been to 4 funerals thus far.

 A dark grey flannel suit 3 piece, straight bottom waistcoat, blue shirt and a black grenadine tie.
 Not exclusive to funerals.